 BOGO!
 Trailpheez comes in two packages.
 You really get a bang for your buck–no pun intended.

 It’s also really potent and attractive, though.
 This is because of its concentrated orange flavor and aroma.
-It works on most deer, but especially deer down south regularly exposed to citrus will find the scent particularly enticing.
+This deer feed attractant works on most deer, but especially deer down south regularly exposed to citrus will find the scent particularly enticing.

 Trailpheez is 100% natural.
 It has mineral powder if you’re growing a herd and looking to keep them healthy.
-It’s not just for private-land hunters, though.
-Since it smells and tastes like oranges, just the powder itself could be enough to get your trophy buck to step out of the brush.
+It’s not just for private-land deer hunters, though.
+Since this deer lure smells and tastes like oranges, just the powder itself could be enough to get your trophy buck to step out of the brush.